 Slow Cooker Holiday Ham

-Many years ago, I was out of oven space and still needed to get the ham cooked. the slow cooker was a game changer.
-It was one of the most brilliant holiday cooking decisions I even made.
+Discovering the easy slow cooker ham recipe.
+Many years ago, I was out of oven space and still needed to get the ham cooked.
+The slow cooker saves oven space and the slow cooker was a game changer.
+It was one of the most brilliant holiday cooking decisions I ever made.

 Often, when I bake the ham it seems to get a little dried out.
-However, when cooking this in the slow cooker, it is always tender and juicy.
+However, when cooking this in the slow cooker, it is always a tender and juicy delicious ham.

 Using the slow cooker also saves your precious oven space to bake other things. such as pies for instance.
 Here are some delicious pie recipes for you to consider at your next Holiday meal.